jctanner/odh-security-2.0/docs/JUPYTER-ARCHITECTURE.md

 This document outlines the architecture of the Jupyter notebook deployment within the OpenDataHub ecosystem.
 It assumes that you have a `src` directory in your current working directory that contains checkouts of the various OpenDataHub and Kubeflow repositories.
 All file paths in this document will be relative to the project root (e.g., `./src/<repo-name>/...`).

+> [!WARNING]
+> **Developer Caveat: Running Without the Webhook**
+>
+> It is common during development to run the `opendatahub-operator` directly from the command line (e.g., using `make run` or `make run-nowebhook`).
+Be aware that running the operator **without** its webhook component (i.e., using `make run-nowebhook`) will severely limit notebook functionality.
+>
+> The mutating admission webhook is essential for:
+> *   Injecting the `oauth-proxy` or `debug-proxy` sidecars.
+> *   Resolving `ImageStream` tags to immutable container image digests.
+> *   Mounting necessary configurations like trusted CA bundles.
+> *   Preventing race conditions during notebook startup via a reconciliation lock.
+>
+> Without the webhook, attempts to create a notebook will fail or result in a non-functional workbench.
+For any end-to-end development or testing of notebook features, you must ensure the webhook is running.

 ## Overview

 Jupyter notebooks are managed by a combination of the `opendatahub-operator` and a specialized `odh-notebook-controller`.
 The `opendatahub-operator` is responsible for the overall lifecycle of the OpenDataHub components, including the deployment of the notebook controller.
 The `odh-notebook-controller` is a customized version of the upstream Kubeflow notebook controller that includes features specific to OpenDataHub, such as OAuth integration and custom certificate management.